 This guide provides an overview of resources for researching California law.
 Most of the resources listed here are available online.
 Need additional help with your research?
-See the More Information page, or ask a law librarian for assistance.
+Ask a law librarian for assistance.

 Start your research with an overview of California law.
 These resources provide expert analysis on a variety of legal topics, such as contracts, torts, insurance, employment law, family law, corporations, taxation, and more.
 Extensive citations will guide you to relevant case law and legislation on a particular topic.